EdoardoLuciani/QuickMath/README.md

 The first distribution is available in the Release tab, be sure to check it out!
 And if you wanna build QuickMath from scratch you need to include extrenal libraries (mpir,mpfr,exprtk,exprtk_mpfr_adaptor) with their relative linker (.h) and library (.lib) files.
 For legal reasons I don't want to include them in this repository.

+The test project is nothing important is only useful for me for testing out new features separately from the main program code